ga-adi-gelato/Course-Materials/lessons/android-fundamentals/activities-and-intents-lesson/readme.md

 Doing this also adds the Activity to the Android Manifest.

-> Check: So what is an activity again?

 #### What is a Manifest?

 The dictionary defines a ship's manifest to be "a document giving comprehensive details of a ship and its cargo and other contents, passengers, and crew for the use of customs officers."